 Java compiler is provided as part of JDK(Java Development Kit) which compiles java source code to an intermediate code called byte code.
 JDK is required if you want to develop software using java.
 There are different versions of it available in Linux –

 - OpenJDK – It is an open-source implementation of JDK It works the same as Oracle JDK.

 - Oracle JDK – It is the official JDK from Oracle.
 It has a few additional features.
-Some applications such as android studio recommend using Oracle JDK to avoid any issue while developing software.
+Some applications such as android studio recommend using Oracle JDK to avoid any issue while developing softwares.

 Java Runtime Environment or JRE consists of Just-In-Time compiler which converts intermediate code i.e. byte code to native machine code.
 Installing JRE is sufficient if you want only run java programs.

 Check if Java is installed or not

 OpenJDK comes pre-installed in many distributions.
 To check if it is installed in your system or not, use the following command in your terminal-